 Unfortunately, many consumers complain about their aftermarket windshield before long.
 The top complaints are leaks or excessive noise while driving.
 Some notice a wave-like quality to the glass, which can make driving difficult due to the distraction.

 Find the perfect auto windshield glass with Advanced Auto Glass.
+We offer aftermarket and OEM windshield installation and repair in DFW and the surrounding areas.
+If you aren’t sure which option is best for you, feel free to talk to one of our friendly and knowledgeable team members for assistance.
 We use high-quality windshield glass that meets all specifications and regulations set forth by the Department of Transportation and top vehicle manufacturers.
 Give us a call at 972-869-9033!